 Mesha Demps, the women’s intervention specialist for the Magnolia Project and a facilitator for the breastfeeding partnership, is excited about the opportunity to discuss the benefits of breastfeeding, as well as assist the young mothers.

 “This is a great opportunity for everyone involved” Demps said.
 “This collaboration allows many young mothers, who do not have the time or resources to pump or breastfeed, the opportunity to do so.
 Young mothers are constantly on the go.
 They have to go to school and many of them have to go to work after school.
 This is the perfect opportunity to meet them where they are.”

 There are many benefits to breastfeeding for both mom and baby, according to the Centers for Disease Control and Prevention.
 These benefits include lower Sudden Infant Deaths (SIDS) risk, fewer problems with weight, less risk of cancer and more effective vaccines.

-The breastfeeding partnership is set to begin in January 2017 at William M. Raines, A. Phillip Randolph, Edward H. White and Englewood high schools.
+The breastfeeding partnership is set to begin in January 2017 with Mesha covering William M. Raines and A. Phillip Randolph high schools and Denise Mills, the breastfeeding outreach coordinator for the Coalition, covering Edward H. White and Englewood high schools.